 Why are my eyelids dry and flaky?

-Flakiness often links to medical conditions such as eczema, eyelid eczema, or blepharitis.
+Flakiness is often associated with medical conditions such as eczema, eyelid eczema, or blepharitis.
 Medicated creams from a doctor may be needed if standard remedies do not work.

 Why are my eyelids dry?